AFL (video game series): AFL Finals Fever

 It was released for Windows PC only on 9 June 1996.
-You could play as one of the 16 clubs of the 1996 AFL season.
+Players could manage one of the 16 clubs of the 1996 AFL season.
 It was also the last video game in the series to feature the Fitzroy Lions and the Brisbane Bears as playable teams before they were merged.
 The game was also the first game to be developed by Blue Tongue Entertainment and was published by Cadability.